voyagermesh/voyager/docs/user-guide/ingress/custom-http-port.md

 For this configuration, the loadbalancer will listen to `8989` and `4343` port for incoming HTTP connections, and will pass any request coming to it to the desired backend.

+### Restrictions:
-> For one Ingress Type you cannot have multiple rules listening to same port, even if they do not have same `host`.
+- For one Ingress resource you cannot have multiple `tcp` rules listening to same port, even if they do not have same `host`.

+- Different hosts can use the same port for `http` rules